In this guide you’ll learn everything you need to know about Google TrustRank.

 Keep in mind that the sites that you link to reflect on your site…

-…so spread the link love to .edu, .gov and authority news sites early and often.
+…so spread the link love to .edu, .gov and authority sites early and often.

 After all, all Adsense publishers are required to have this info on their site, which tells me that Big G thinks it’s important.

-You can imagine how shady a site must be for people to actually block the damn thing.
+You can imagine how shady a site must be for people to actually block the entire site.